GriffindorJava/Ableron/README.md

    3. Let GitHub generate the release notes automatically
    4. Publish release
 7. Set artifact version in `main` branch to next `-SNAPSHOT` version via new commit

+## Contributing
+Contributions are greatly appreciated.
+To contribute you can either simply open an issue or fork the repository and create a pull request:
+1. Fork this repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Added some amazing feature'`)
+4. Push to your branch (`git push origin feature/amazing-feature`)
+5. Open a pull request